globalbioticinteractions/globalbioticinteractions/eol-globi-ontology/README.md

 interactions (not covered in GO).

-Note that GO biological processes are typically modeled from the perspective of one organism.
+Note that GO biological processes are typically modeled from the perspective of one organism(?).
 Is this always the instigator?

 ### Polarity